 Farmers during harvest time only want sunlight and they do not want rain because rain is contributory to the unwanted quality of products being wet during the drying period.

-Rice, corn, laundry needed to be dry for safekeeping need not be drenched or immersed with rain.
+Rice, corn, laundry needed to be dried for safekeeping need not be drenched or immersed with rain.